 The Company shall record the details of any new BELLA’s or any changes to existing BELLA’s on the Embedded Generator MW Register within 5 Business Days of such agreements being entered into by The Company.

-The Company shall record the details provided by the Authorised Electricity Operator in respect of a Relevant Embedded Medium Power Station or a Relevant Embedded Small Power Station or any changes on the Embedded Generator MW Register within 5 Business Days of of the relevant agreements being entered into relating to such Relevant Embedded Medium Power Station or Relevant Embedded Small Power Station between the Authorised Electricity Operator and The Company.
+The Company shall record the details provided by the Authorised Electricity Operator in respect of a Relevant Embedded Power Station or any changes on the Embedded Generator MW Register within 5 Business Days of the relevant agreements being entered into relating to such Relevant Embedded Power Station between the Authorised Electricity Operator and The Company.

 Transmission Works Register

-6.36.1 The Company shall establish and maintain a Transmission Works Register in respect of Transmission Works set out in Generators’ and Interconnector Owners’ Construction Agreements and/or set out in the relevant Construction Agreement with the owner/operator of the Distribution System in respect of an Embedded Exemptable Large Power Station which is the subject of a BELLA (until such Transmission Works are completed) which it shall publish on The Company Website recording the details set out in Paragraph 6.36.2.
+6.36.1 The Company shall establish and maintain a Transmission Works Register in respect of Transmission Works set out in (where they are Gate 2 Agreements) Generators’ and Interconnector Owners’ Construction Agreements and/or set out in the relevant Construction Agreement with the owner/operator of the Distribution System in respect of an Embedded Exemptable Large Power Station which is the subject of a BELLA (until such Transmission Works are completed) which it shall publish on The Company Website recording the details set out in Paragraph 6.36.2.

 6.36.2 The Transmission Works Register shall in respect of each such Construction Agreement set out the name of the Generator or Interconnector Owner, the Connection Site or, where applicable, the Transmission Interface Site (or in the case of an Embedded Generator the site of connection), the Completion Date(s), and the Transmission Works which relate to such Construction Agreement (each as amended from time to time).